shipping knowlege

 • Shipping to areas with high demurrage risks.

-• Customized shipping requirements or specialized cargo.
+• Customized shipping requirements or specialized cargo, especially in complex sea freight projects..

 Conclusion